 You can decide for yourself if the traffic to these directories is worth your submission effort.
 My own approach: if the platform has more than 50K visits a month, it's worth submitting.
 Many have 100s of million visits a month.
 So, let's get to work, and if you're a veteran podcaster, use the list below to double check.

-Most people focus on submitting to iTunes in order to be in the "New and Noteworthy" section.
-But for me the most important reason to submit to iTunes is that most mobile apps (AKA podcatchers) use the iTunes directory to list all available podcasts inside their app.
-This means you need to submit to iTunes if you want your podcast to be found on a majority of podcatchers out there.
+Most people focus on submitting to Apple Podcasts or iTunes in order to be in the "New and Noteworthy" section.
+But for me the most important reason to submit to Apple Podcasts is that most mobile apps (AKA podcatchers) use the Apple Podcasts directory to list all available podcasts inside their app.
+This means you need to submit to Apple Podcasts if you want your podcast to be found on a majority of podcatchers out there.

-- iTunes submissions are handled through Apple's Podcast Connect.
+- Apple Podcasts submissions are handled through Apple's Podcast Connect.

 - Web Stats: 224.7M visits a month

 Spotify is a relatively new player, but has been growing fast.
 Most podcast hosting services now provide integration with Spotify.
 In Libsyn, for example, you can define Spotify as a target publishing destination.
 Libsyn also provides detailed "how to" guides on setting this up in the first place.